Mayank-Gaba/Metro-Management-System-Project/README.md

 # Metro-Management-System-Project
-Metro Management System is a mini project built using java
+Metro Management System is a mini project built using java.